Polynesian mythology: Description

-Prior to the 15th century AD, Polynesian peoples fanned out to the east, to the Cook Islands, and from there to other groups such as Tahiti and the Marquesas.
+After this the legend of Maui was spreading prior to the 15th century AD, Polynesian peoples fanned out to the east, to the Cook Islands, and from there to other groups such as Tahiti and the Marquesas.
 Their descendants later discovered the islands from Tahiti to Rapa Nui, and later Hawai‘i and New Zealand.
 The latest research puts the settlement of New Zealand at about 1300 AD.
 The various Polynesian languages are all part of the Austronesian language family.
-Many are close enough in terms of vocabulary and grammar to permit communication between some other language speakers.
+Many are close enough in terms of vocabulary and grammar to permit communication between speakers of different languages.
 There are also substantial cultural similarities between the various groups, especially in terms of social organization, childrearing, horticulture, building and textile technologies; their mythologies, in particular, demonstrate local reworkings of commonly shared tales.